-Influenza was made a reportable disease by state agencies at various points, but this staggered approach did little to assure accurate data collection, especially since the illness was so widespread as to render coordinated record-keeping impossible (not to mention different state reporting standards).
-Many, many cases thus went unreported, hence the uncertainty about actual statistics.
-Still, it's not unreasonable to imagine the worst possible scenarios, then mentally multiply them to have some sense of what life was like then.
+Influenza was made reportable by state agencies at various points, but such a staggered approach did little to assure accurate data collection, especially since the illness was so widespread as to render coordinated record-keeping impossible (not to mention different state reporting standards).
+Many, many cases thus went unreported; hence the uncertainty about actual statistics.
+It's therefore not unreasonable to imagine the worst possible scenarios, then mentally multiply them to have some sense of what life was like then.

 Just as epidemiological data-gathering fell short of today's standards, so too were seemingly sensible precautions lacking in 1918.
 Since the virus spreads quickly through airborne particles, we know today that avoiding crowds is a given during flu season.
-But back then, public health officials thought catching the flu was the result of bacterial infection and sought to minimize exposure through the wearing of gauze masks, even passing laws requiring public wearing of such masks.
+But back then, public health officials thought catching the flu was the result of bacterial infection.
+They sought to minimize exposure through the wearing of gauze masks, even passing laws requiring public wearing of such masks.

 |Warning posters like these were posted in public places|

 Entire families sickened and died within days, with no one to care for them due to the widespread nature of the illness, fear of contagion, and decimated medical corps due to wartime service needs.